 2) Generally, data should be exchanged in the format where it is received from the data holder.
-Related services. such as anonymization. only at the explicit request/approval of the data holder.
+Related services. such as anonymization. only the explicit at request/approval of the data holder.
 In other words, the EU restricts functions that are part of the core functions of data brokers in the reviewed US states.